 I have covered a few of film critic and aspiring filmmaker Chris Stuckmann’s videos in past articles.
 With his videos, I like to take a basic idea mentioned in them and examine it as part of a deeper discussion.
 While I have no animosity against Stuckmann personally, I would like to respectfully critique some points he presents in his videos.

 Stuckmann tends to paint artists as either virtuous and passionate or apathetic and lazy.
 In his review of Annabelle: Creation (2014), he says that “good filmmakers make good films” as if it is a given.
 If a great filmmaker fails, it has to do with circumstance.
 “The studio stepped in” or “they had too low of a budget” remain two big narratives there.
 When a bad filmmaker fails, it has to do with them not caring or not working hard enough.
 Filmmakers become geniuses, apathetic hacks, victims of the system, or lost souls.

 The film that seems to confound Stuckmann the most is Indiana Jones and The Kingdom of the Crystal Skull (2008) because it does not fit neatly into the narrative.
-It presents an example of a caring filmmaker (Steven Spielberg) making questionable creative and technical decisions.
+To Stuckmann, it presents an example of a caring filmmaker (Steven Spielberg) making questionable creative and technical decisions.
 At one point, Stuckmann says that it terrifies him that even great filmmakers can have bad ideas and those ideas can make it to the big screen.
 Afterwards, he admits that it is also cathartic because it proves that even Spielberg can fail.

 Narratives like this tend to not take into account logistics and process of filmmaking.
 For me, his review of You Should Have Left (2020) best exemplifies these criticisms.
 A Blumhouse film written and directed by Crystal Skull scribe David Koepp, the film focuses on a man (star and co-producer Kevin Bacon) renting a house for a vacation, only to find a menacing presence inside.
 While Stuckmann had many videos, this one in particular has the most claims that ring false based on what I know about the business.
 Stuckmann presents these points as sincere speculations rather than as a rant or a joke.